Agenda

 View session overview

-This 120-minute interactive session, "The RCMI Innovation Pipeline: Transforming Health Disparities Research into Market-Ready Solutions," addresses the critical gap between academic discovery and real-world implementation.
+This interactive session, "The RCMI Innovation Pipeline: Transforming Health Disparities Research into Market-Ready Solutions," addresses the critical gap between academic discovery and real-world implementation.
 While academic publishing and grant awards are essential milestones, they are often insufficient to fully eliminate health disparities.
 True community impact requires "impact-scaling", the strategic translation of research into sustainable, market-ready products and services.
 Led by Morehouse School of Medicine (MSM), in coordination with RCMI PI/PDs and Technology Transfer Offices, the workshop opens with a high-level walkthrough of the MSM Technology Transfer model.
 This case study demonstrates how an RCMI institution can secure 180+ patents and launch startups, specifically highlighting the journey of Vanrafia/Atrasentan from an initial RCMI pilot award to successful commercial licensing.
 Participants will be introduced to the Heilmeier Framework as a rigorous method to vet disclosures and plan for commercial viability.
 The "How" of the RCMI Innovation Pipeline is demystified through a deep dive into non-dilutive funding and strategic partnerships.
 The session will discuss the SBIR/STTR (R41-R44) grants for non-dilutive funding.
 The final segment features a multi-regional panel examining diverse RCMI technology transfer models from Historically Black Medical Schools (HBMS), East, Southwest, and Pacific cohorts.
 This final session focuses on overcoming the "infrastructure gap" and how to build an innovation culture within institutions with limited resources.
 Attendees will leave with a practical playbook to transform health disparities research into scalable solutions that directly serve the needs of underserved populations.
 Attendees will have the option to join future post-conference sessions on I-CORPS hubs, and on demystifying regulatory FDA/CLIA pathways.

 View session schedule

-• The "Why": Innovation as a Tool to Eliminate Health Disparities
+• 1:00 PM - 1:15 PMThe "Why": Innovation as a Tool to Eliminate Health DisparitiesSpeaker/PANEL

 • The "How": Non-Dilutive Funding & Strategic Partnerships